SOCIAL E-GAME

 Initial Assessments

-A government–NGO consortium in Lumanaya submitted a project you approved.
-Before implementation, you plan two assessments:
+A government-NGO consortium in Lumanaya submitted a project that you approved.
+Your expert now advises you to conduct two assessments prior to kicking off the project on:

 • Climate and disaster risk

-• Net‑zero pathway aligned with the country’s NDC
+• Net‑zero pathways aligned with the country’s climate policy

 Areas Previous Result Current